sirisacademic/citation-parser/evaluation_results/README.md

 - **Wrong Links**: Citations linked to incorrect database records
 - **Missing**: Expected citations that were not found
 - **False Positives**: Unexpected citations returned when none were expected

-## Usage Recommendations

-- **For biomedical literature**: Use PubMed for highest accuracy
-- **For French academic content**: HAL provides exceptional accuracy
-- **For general academic content**: OpenAlex offers the best balance of coverage and accuracy
-- **For comprehensive coverage**: Consider ensemble approach with improved voting mechanisms

 ## Evaluation Data